 The actors all “look” like the types they’re supposed to embody, but Altman’s well-chronicled technique of getting actors to develop their own characterizations through improvisation and experimentation result in many amusing and surprising twists.

 A Wedding has been criticized by some for being plotless, but to my eye, contriving a situation wherein a wildly divergent group of people are forced to interact in ways both formally ritualized and circumstantially familiar, is very nearly an irresistible recipe for all manner of human drama.
 Plot structure can impose a sort of order to the messy business of life that may well be comforting to audiences, but isn't always necessary.
-Sometimes a free-form film that exposes human foibles and follies without attempting to ascribe to such behavior meanings or patterns beyond those interpreted by the viewer, can in many instances provide a far more rewarding experience.
+Sometimes a free-form film like this, one that exposes human foibles and follies without attempting to ascribe motive and reason beyond those interpreted by the viewer, can provide a far more rewarding experience.

 |Ladies in Waiting|